Finite Entanglement Entropy of Black Holes: Super-renormalizability and finiteness

+Since the equation \eqref{linear_beta} is linear in $s_i$ it can always be solved for one of the coefficients $s_i$.
+Let us say that this value is $s_{i*}$.
+If we adjust the coefficient $s_i$ such that $s_i=s_{i*}$, then the beta function for the Newton constant $\beta_{G_N}$ vanishes.
+Therefore, in this modified theory there is no infinite renormalization of the Newton constant.
+This result is one-loop exact because there are no divergences from two loops upwards.
+When gravity is coupled to matter we still have super-renormalizability if the matter sector is not self-interacting (see \cite{universality}).
+However, a weakly non-local extension of gauge interactions \cite{universality}, together with the fermionic and scalar sector of the standard model of particle physics, will be sufficient \cite{Tombo, universality} to achieve super-renormalizability also for self-interacting matter.

+We remark here that the choice of the adjustable parameter $s_i$ does not influence unitarity at all because one can easily check that the optical theorem is here satisfied for whatever value of the $s_i$ coefficients.
+Indeed, around the flat spacetime the terms cubic or higher in curvatures do not have any impact on the propagator of the gravitational perturbations.
+Regarding the positivity of the gravitational energy the sign of $s_i$ may matter on a non-flat background, but this is not an issue of unitarity.
+Moreover, a non-perturbative definition of unitarity around any non-flat background is a complicated and not fully understood issue.

-Notice that in odd dimension there are no one-loop divergences in both dimensional and cut-off regularization schemes, because we can not construct curvature invariant operators with an odd number of derivatives of the metric tensor.
-Moreover, this result is one-loop exact because we do not have divergences for $L>1$ (\ref{even}).
+Notice that in odd dimension there are no one-loop divergences in DR, because we cannot construct curvature invariant operators with an odd number of derivatives of the metric tensor.
+Moreover, this result is one-loop exact because we do not have divergences for $L>1$.
+However, for all the theories here proposed the maximal divergence of the cosmological constant is still present in any dimension when we implement the cut-off regularization scheme.

+Finally, the killers needed in cut-off regularization scheme are completely harmless for the beta functions in DR scheme.
+Indeed, the theory that is UV-finite in cut-off regularization scheme is also automatically finite in DR scheme, but not vice versa.
+The killers in cut-off scheme are spectators from the point of view of DR. They, however, may give different contributions to the finite pieces of the quantum effective action.
+For example, in a case of a UV monomial theory we have no divergences proportional to $R$ (which renormalize $G_N$) in DR, but in the cut-off scheme the suitable killer must be added.
+Moreover, we emphasize that the UV divergences are independent on the background spacetime.
+For example, in the next section our analysis will be restricted to UV divergences and finiteness of the entanglement entropy associated to the surface of the black hole horizon.